Murphy’s Law: Anything that CAN go wrong WILL go wrong- usually at the worst possible time.

 Horses have funny ideas.
 All of them at Casalae Farms have decided that the far end of the huge riding arena harbors haunts.
 Every equine resident tends to shy abruptly when ridden too close to the high-stacked hay bales, the large, pale pyramid of stored sawdust (for lining stall floors) and the Farm’s neatly parked white pickup truck.
 (Maybe horses can see/sense ‘things’ we humans aren’t designed to perceive.
 Nothing is impossible.
 Just ask any gobsmacked quantum physicist.)

-My husband’s mare, Callie, knowing he was inexperienced, decided she could veer away from that end of the arena without a correction.
+My husband’s mare, Kali, knowing he was inexperienced, decided she could veer away from that end of the arena without a correction.
 Joe, a psychologist as well as a cardiologist, decided to ride her right back to the ‘spooky’ place and then stop, so she could look her fill.
 That was unusual.
 And tricky.

 If, say, a cloud’s passing momentarily changed the light that poured through the tall narrow rectangular windows set into the huge sliding doors, potentially triggering flight, Joe could be dumped.
 Prey animals are inherently unpredictable.
 They’ll flee perceived danger first, and reason it out later.